 The Bizarreness Effect is a cognitive bias that you can use to your advantage.
 It is a tendency for odd or bizarre material to be more memorable or attention-getting to people.

-Sometimes this might a simple as a single small oddity on an otherwise normal page.
+Sometimes this might be as simple as a single, small oddity on an otherwise normal page.
 The eye-patched gentleman in the Hathaway magazine ads is a good example of this.

 Or it can be a tsunami of oddness like the hugely successful Old Spice commercials.
 What begins as a standard cologne ad set in a bathroom, suddenly starts breaking all the rules of reality.

 This can also be a helpful tactic when it comes to marketing and pricing products.
 Most products are priced with predictable prices like $99, or $50, or $14.95.
 Such prices are common.